If you’re a tomato enthusiast like me, you can never get enough of these juicy summer fruits.

 - Step 2: Add the balance of the ingredients to the grated tomatoes.
 Whisk until well blended and serve.

 - Cook’s note: The vinaigrette can be refrigerated for up to 2 days, but it’s best eaten when it’s just made.

 Step by step

 Place a box grater in a medium bowl.
-Coarsely grate the tomato slices cut-side against the grater.
+Coarsely grate the tomato slices with the tomatoes’ cut side against the grater.

 Grate each slice all the way down to the skins.
 Discard the skins.

 You end up with the grated tomato flesh in the bowl.
 Proceed with step 2.

 Disclaimer: As always, my point of view is my own.
 I do not accept samples, and have no commercial relationship with any product, food or wine company.